userfrosting/learn/pages/01.quick-start/docs.md

 ---
 title: Quick Start Guide
 metadata:
-    description: Getting UserFrosting up and running in your development environment.
+    description: UserFrosting is a free, open-source jumping-off point for building user-centered web applications with PHP and Javascript.
 taxonomy:
     category: docs
 ---